 For our work to date, we have won the “Enterprising Britain 2017” Awards (‘Building Enterprise Skills’ category), were a Finalist in the 30th “Lord Mayor’s Dragon Awards” in 2017 and were a SE100 Social Impact Finalist in 2016.
 Hatch is also a London Living Wage employer.

-We work with three distinct target groups:
+We work with two target groups:

 There is no doubt that starting a business is challenging.
 Start-up statistics indicate that 9 out of 10 entrepreneurs will fail within 3 years without dedicated, holistic support.
 This statistic is even more significant for entrepreneurs that don’t come from affluent families and who don’t have a support network available to them.